openstack/nova-specs/specs/rocky/approved/handling-down-cell.rst

    instance_mapping table and prevent the boot request if it has.
 However it might not be desirable to block VM creation for users having VMs in multiple cells if a single cell goes down.
-Hence a new policy rule ``os_compute_api:servers:create:cell_down`` which defaults to ``is_admin`` can be added by which the ability to create instances when a project has instances in a down cell can be controlled between users/admin.
+Hence a new policy rule ``os_compute_api:servers:create:cell_down`` which defaults to ``rule:admin_api`` can be added by which the ability to create instances when a project has instances in a down cell can be controlled between users/admin.
 Using this deployments can configure their setup in whichever way they desire.

 For the 1st, 2nd and 4th operations to work when a cell is down, we need to have the information regarding if an instance is in SOFT_DELETED/DELETED state